 The left testes appears normal.
 These ultrasound images suggest contusion and rutpture of the right testes with hematocele.
 These sonographic images were taken using a Pie scanner 100 Falco ultrasound machine, by Dr. Joe Antony, MD, India.

-The above ultrasound images show traumatic rupture of the with herniation of the testicular tissue through the defect in the tunica albuginea.
+The above ultrasound images show traumatic rupture of the left testicle with herniation of the testicular tissue through the defect in the tunica albuginea.
 There is also an organized hematoma surrounding the left testis.
 Color Doppler image (bottom row- left) shows evidence of vascularity in the ruptured/ herniated tissue, suggesting viable testicular parenchyma.
 Ultrasound images are courtesy of Shlomo Gobi, Israel.

 This adult male patient has a history of blunt trauma to the left scrotum.
 The result (see ultrasound images above)- left hematocele with intratesticular hematoma (large hypoechoic lesion (arrows) inside the the left testis) with rupture of tunica albuginea and herniation of testicular parenchyma (tissue).